You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 All of the close contacts of the Northland community case have been tested and all have returned negative results.

-There have been no new cases in the community connected to the Northland woman who tested positive on Sunday after leaving managed isolation on January 13.
+There have been no new cases in the community connected to the Northland woman who tested positive for Covid-19 on Sunday after leaving managed isolation at Auckland's Pullman Hotel on January 13.

 "We're not breathing out just yet."